 It is normal to arrive around 8am and re-board by 1630hrs from a ship.

 Cartagena is located in the Region of Murcia and is very often on a Mediterranean cruise.
 It is an important Naval Port as well as the gateway to Murcia.
-It has been inhabited for two millennium, and the town was know as Mastia and was one of the Mediterranean’s best harbours.
+It has been inhabited for two millennia, and the town was known as Mastia and was one of the Mediterranean’s best harbours.
 Carthaginian general Hasdrubal re-named it in 228 BC as Qart Hadasht (New City).
-It later became the important Roman’s city known as Carthage Nova with a major silver mining industry as well as fish which they fermented.
+It later became an important Roman city known as Carthage Nova with a major silver mining industry as well as fish which they fermented.

 This is an easy port to walk around.